In-Class#

 Test your code with different values of a, b, and c to ensure it works for all cases.

-Problem 3.15: Stock status#
+Problem 3.15: Stock Status#

 When customers visit a webshop page for a certain product, they see information about the stock status.
 This information is based on two integers: number_of_items (the number of items currently in stock) and days_to_delivery (the number of days until delivery of new items from the factory, where 0 indicates that new items are not expected).